Abby Lee Miller: Dance Moms Star Says She’s Afraid Of Going To Prison

 “I’m afraid of being physically abused or raped.
 I think the prosecutor [Assistant U.S. Attorney Gregory Melucci] is trying to make an example out of me.”

-While it’s unlikely that Abby is reading this article (although maybe she likes reading her name in the media; in that case – Hi Abby!), The Inquisitr would like to put her mind at ease a little bit about that possibility.
+While it’s unlikely that Abby is reading this article (although maybe she likes reading her name in the media; in that case – Hi Abby!), the Inquisitr would like to put her mind at ease a little bit about that possibility.

 First of all, if she goes to prison, she will almost undoubtedly be going to a minimum security prison, considering that she’s a non-violent, first-time offender whose crime (bankruptcy fraud) was a “white collar” one.
 Think more Orange is the New Black (which, by the way, is highly fictionalized, to put it mildly) and less Caged Vixens (or whatever a tawdry movie about a women’s prison would be called).